 Discs are living parts of your body.
 That is good, and why they can heal.
 Vertebral discs do things like help you bend (right or wrong), and keep your bones from grinding against each other.
 They are not soft jelly donuts, as commonly said.
 The covering of your discs is strong and firmly attached between each vertebrae.
 It doesn't easily slide around.
 When I studied anatomy dissecting cadavers (bodies of people passed away) you could poke discs with knives with little effect.
-That's a good thing, since discs take a lot of pounding.
+It takes a lot to tear and peel them from the bone.
+Like bar stools with stitched on cushions, they adhere tightly to the bone.That's a good thing, since discs take a lot of pounding.
 They are tough.
 After years of bad bending and lifting habits, they can finally fray and break down.
+Bad bending puts much shear force on discs, that eventually tears the discs away from the bone.
 It is no mystery.
-Herniation and bulging are reversible without pills or long treatments surgery.
+Damage, herniation and bulging are reversible without pills or long treatments surgery.

 Which Discs Herniate?

-It takes years of bad bending habits to make a disc start to break down (degenerate) or push on it unevenly so that it finally bulges out of place.
+It takes years of bad bending habits to make a disc start to break down (degenerate) and be pushed unevenly so that it finally bulges out of place.
 When the disc is damaged, that alone can hurt.
 If you are lucky, you will get this small warning sign some small pain or pressure in the side or middle of your back and top of your hip in the backside.

-If you let more time go by with damaging sitting and body positioning habits, the disc can begin to push outward, and press on nearby structures, like nerves.
+If you let more time go by with damaging sitting and body positioning habits, discs can begin to push outward, and press on nearby structures, like nerves.
 That is called impingement because the disc impinges on (presses against, or take up the space of) the nerve.
 That spreads more pain to other places.
-After years of damaging the disc, you may suddenly feel the pain shoot like electricity when bending wrong just one more time, or just reaching for something small, or sometimes, the disc is so ready to give out, you are just standing or sitting, thinking you have done nothing at all to bring on the sudden bolt of pain.
+After years of damaging the disc, you may suddenly feel the pain shoot like electricity when bending wrong one more time, or reaching for something small, or sometimes, the disc is so ready to give out, you are standing or sitting, thinking you have done nothing at all to bring on the sudden bolt of pain.
 It was years in coming and no mystery.

 When a disc herniates enough, it can press on nerves that goes down your leg, sending pain down your leg.
 Pain may be down the back if the nerve that is pressed it that nerve that goes there, usually the sciatic nerve.
 Pain may go down the front if the disc presses the front nerves.
 Several of these nerves work both for feeling and movement of your leg.
 That means if you squeeze it, it will hurt and may also reduce the function of your leg.
 Pain may stay high in the torso if you have damaged your discs higher up.

-Discs dont usually protrude straight back.
+Discs dont usually protrude straight backward.
 Their path is blocked by a long, tough, band running down the back of your discs called the posterior longitudinal ligament.
 That is good because that helps keep them in place and protects your spinal cord, which lies behind the discs.
 Since the disc can't bulge straight back, if you keep pushing it out, it has to go somewhere and it squeezes out sideways.
 The long nerves going out of your spine to your body and legs are also on the side.
 When a disc bulges against these nerves, pain extends down one leg or around one side of your body.

 Pain Down Your Arm

 Often, a person may be in great pain from simple damaging bending and movement habits.
 They may go for an x-ray or MRI, and the scans show a degenerating or herniated disc.
 The pain may not be from the disc, but from the strained, tired muscles from bad habits.
-Just like car tires that are mid-life, but perfectly good, some wear easy show on exam but may be unrelated to the pain.
+Like car tires that are mid-life, but perfectly good, some wear may show on exam but may be unrelated to the pain.
 Pain is falsely ascribed to the disc.
 Pain continues, but from the poor mechanics.
 This is no mystery.
 Change the bad habits to change the pain.

 Sometimes, people go for surgery for the "bad disc."
 But their pain persists or returns because they never corrected the bad mechanics that caused the pain.
 Or they may herniate another disc for the same reasons they herniated the first one bad sitting and lifting and all the other bad habits that they did not easily change.

-- For the squat (crouch) keep both heels down and your body upright.
-This is the most important thing you can do to heal your discs.
+- Bending right is one of the most important things you can do to stop injuring your discs.
 Bending wrong hundreds of times a day pushes your discs out, no matter how many "back exercises" you do.
 Let your discs heal and get free leg exercise at the same time.

-Don't just do squats and lunges as an exercise, but as the way you really move all day for real life.
+Don't do squats and lunges as an exercise, but as the way you really move all day for real life.
 You will save your back, stretch your Achilles tendon, and fix your knees at the same time.